hychen39/plsqlprac/fund/Fund_05.md

 ## Practice 01: Use SQL Statements in the PL/SQL

-Practice highlights:
-- Use the INSERT and UPDATE SQL statements in the PL/SQL
-- Use cursor attribute: sql%rowcount

 Prepare the table for the practice:
 ```sql
 create table dept as